David Bawden: Claim to the papacy

-Later years and death
+By the mid-1980s, Bawden and his family came to believe that all the popes since the death of Pope Pius XII on October 9, 1958, were modernists, heretics, and apostates, and that their elections were invalid.
+On July 16, 1990, Bawden, his parents, and three other laypeople held what they claimed to be a papal conclave at the Bawden family's thrift store in Belvue, Kansas.
+They elected Bawden, then 30 years old, as pope, on the first ballot.
+Bawden subsequently styled himself "Pope Michael" after Saint Michael the Archangel.
+Bawden had invited hundreds of Independent Catholic bishops and sedevacantists to the election, but none attended.
+Since he was not ordained at the time of his election, he was unable to celebrate Mass or confect the sacraments as a priest.
+He hoped that some bishop in the Soviet Union or China "behind the Iron and Bamboo curtains" and unaware of Vatican II, might one day hear of him and ordain him.

 After the election, Bawden continued living at home with his parents.
-In 1993, they relocated to Delia, Kansas.
+His brother, Brian, expressed confusion about the situation, stating "I'm not for him; I'm not against him; and I don't understand what he's doing."
+In 1993, Bawden and his parents relocated to Delia, Kansas.
 His father died in 1995.
-In 2007, Theresa Benns and 2 other members of the conclave accused him of heresy and started a petition to have him abandon his claim to the papacy.
-Bawden established a presence on the internet as an alternative claimant to the papacy; in 2009 he stated that he had approximately 30 "solid followers".
-He supported himself through donations and by republishing out-of-print religious literature.
+Bawden established a presence on the internet as an alternative claimant to the papacy; in 2009, he stated that he had approximately 30 "solid followers".
+He maintained a website for his papacy called Vatican in Exile, and supported himself through donations and by republishing out-of-print religious literature.
 In 2010, the independent filmmaker Adam Fairholm released a feature-length documentary about him, Pope Michael.

-Bawden announced that he had been ordained a priest and then consecrated a bishop on December 11, 2011, by an Independent Catholic episcopus vagans, Bishop Robert Biarnesen of the Duarte-Costa and Old Catholic episcopal lineages.
+Bawden announced that he had been ordained a priest and then consecrated a bishop on December 11, 2011, by an Independent Catholic episcopus vagans, Bishop Robert Biarnesen of the Duarte-Costa and Old Catholic episcopal lineages, who himself had been consecrated a bishop only a month prior.
+Bawden then considered himself able to celebrate the Mass and the sacraments of confession and Holy Orders.

-Bawden said that he was able to validly celebrate Catholic sacraments, offer the Mass, ordain other men to the priesthood, and consecrate them as bishops, since he believed that the Duarte-Costa and Old Catholic lineages were recognized as valid by the Catholic Church.

-In a 2022 interview released posthumously, Bawden said that his church had grown to more than 100 members.